cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 ## Blobs ##

 To create final releases you need to configure your release repository with a blobstore.
-This is where BOSH will upload the final releases to, so that the release can later be retreived from another computer.
+This is where BOSH will upload the final releases to, so that the release can later be retrieved from another computer.

 To prevent the release repository from becoming bloated with large binary files (source tar-balls), large files can be placed in the `blobs` directory, and then uploaded to the blobstore.

-For production releases you should use either the Atmos or S3 blobstore and configure them as described below.
+For production releases you should use either the Atmos or S3 Blobstore and configure them as described below.

 ### Atmos ###